City Lit textiles: surface, structure, stitch

 What level is the course and do I need any particular skills?

-The course is designed for students relatively new to the area and more advanced students who want to use the course for further textile development.
+The course is designed for students relatively new to the area and also more advanced students who want to use the course for further textile development.
 It can be used to explore and develop your own personal mixed media textiles or to begin to build a portfolio for further study.
-If you are a complete newcomer to textiles (have not used a machine or hand sewing needle before and do not have any art and design experience) you might find it useful to first complete the course VX108 Textiles: basics for beginners, as this will introduce you to the basic principles making it easier to learn further textile techniques within a mixed ability group.

-Whatever your level of experience you should be able to follow verbal and written instruction in English so that you can work safely in the workshop.
+Whatever your level of experience you should be able to follow verbal and written instruction in english so that you

 How will I be taught, and will there be any work outside the class?